HurrikaaniKane/HurrikaaniKane/README.md

 ## Hi there 👋

+🌱 I’m currently learning Python basics and how GitHub works.
+Hopefully can use these skills to boost my work effiency.
+Also a massive sports enthusiast so looking forward to creating different tools on that field!

 <!--
 **HurrikaaniKane/HurrikaaniKane** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.